PowerDNS/pdns/pdns/dnsdistdist/docs/rules-actions.rst

   :param NetMaskGroup nmg: The NetMaskGroup to match on
   :param bool src: Whether to match source or destination address of the packet.
 Defaults to true (matches source)
-  :param bool quiet: Do not return the list of matched netmasks.
+  :param bool quiet: Do not display the list of matched netmasks in Rules.
 Default is false.

 .. function:: OpcodeRule(code)